VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Related Work

 Recent VLM developments have made them an even better candidate for robotics since they can take visual data and raw pixels as input, unlike LLMs, which can only work with text.
-This allows them to perceive the scene as is without being heavily dependent on the input prompt.
+This allows them to perceive the scene directly without being heavily dependent on the input prompt.
 Recently, RT-2~\cite{brohan2023rt} incorporated VLMs directly into end-to-end robotic control.
 PaLM-E~\cite{driess2023palm} trained a large model specifically as an agent that can take multimodal inputs and perform robotics tasks.
-ViLa~\cite{vila}, which is the closest to our work, uses a large VLM directly for their task.
-While they show good results, we compare with them and show how directly looking at pixels might be sub-optimal for robot planning.
-Instead, our approach uses an intermediate scene graph representation to make the planning verifiable and more accurate, thus showing improved performance.
+VILA~\cite{VILA}, which is the closest to our work, uses a large VLM directly for their task.
+While these approaches show strong results, planning directly from pixels can be difficult for tasks that require reasoning about object relations and action constraints.
+Our approach instead introduces a structured scene graph representation that enables explicit constraint validation during planning.